icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/invocation-pipeline.md

     end
 ```

-On the other side, the receiver of the request sees only one continuous payload.
+On the other side, the receiver of the request sees only one continuous request payload.